zumper/zumper-polyfill/README.md

 This polyfill is designed to work differently than [`@babel/polyfill`](https://babeljs.io/docs/en/babel-polyfill) and [`react-app-polyfill`](https://github.com/facebook/create-react-app/tree/master/packages/react-app-polyfill).
 Instead of including `@zumper/polyfill` at the top of your entrypoint, you need to run code on the client to figure out which polyfill should load before initializing your app.

-Instead of having just one polyfill, we decided to build three polyfills so that browsers with more capabilities will get a smaller file.
+Instead of having just one polyfill, we decided to build four polyfills so that browsers with more capabilities will get a smaller file.
 This is similar in concept to what [polyfill.io](https://polyfill.io/v2/docs/) offers.
-However, instead of supporting an infinite number of polyfill combinations, we chose the three groupings that seemed to balance file size well enough to suit our needs.
+However, instead of supporting an infinite number of polyfill combinations, we chose the groupings that seemed to balance file size well enough to suit our needs.

+- **A Grade:** 1.5 kB gzipped, latest Chrome, Firefox and Safari
-- **Current:** 6 kB gzipped, the latest features; requires very few polyfills.
+- **B Grade:** 6.1 kB gzipped, the latest features; requires very few polyfills.
-- **Recent:** 14 kB gzipped, fairly new; needs more polyfills.
+- **C Grade:** 14.4 kB gzipped, fairly new; needs more polyfills.
-- **Legacy:** 27 kB gzipped, needs the most polyfills.
+- **D Grade:** 27.4 kB gzipped, needs the most polyfills.

 ## Install